-There is variation in fishing mortality exerted by the fisheries that catch yellowfin tuna in the EPO, with fishing mortality being higher before 1984, during the lower productivity regime (Figure 4.3a).
+There is variation in fishing mortality exerted by the fisheries that catch yellowfin tuna in the EPO, with fishing mortality being higher before 1984, during the lower productivity regime (Figure 4.3a), and since 2003.
 Fishing mortality changes with age (Figure 4.3b).
-The fishing mortality for young and old yellowfin is low (except for the few oldest ages).
+The fishing mortalities for younger and older yellowfin are low (except for the few oldest fish).
 There is a peak at around ages of 14-15 quarters, which corresponds to peaks in the selectivity curves for fisheries on unassociated and dolphin-associated yellowfin (Figures 4.3b and 4.4).
-The fishing mortality on young fish has not greatly increased due to the increase in effort associated with floating objects that has occurred since 1993 (Figure 4.3b).
+The fishing mortality on young fish has not greatly increased in spite of the increase in effort associated with floating objects that has occurred since 1993 (Figure 4.3b).